albrecht-lindner/3d_scanner/README.md

 The recorded video can then be converted into a full color 3d point cloud.
 <img src="https://github.com/albrecht-lindner/3d_scanner/blob/master/output/anim3d.gif" width="100%">

-Below is a reslut from another scene.
+Below is a result from another scene.
 The picture shows the stiched panorama and the corresponding depth map
 <img src="https://github.com/albrecht-lindner/3d_scanner/blob/master/photos/panorama_depth.jpg" width="100%">

 # Usage